dask/dask/docs/source/client.rst

    'add-ebf39f96ad7174656f97097d658f3fa2'

 This key should be the same across all computations with the same inputs and across all machines.
-If you run the computation above on any computer with the same environment then you should get the exact same key.
+If we run the computation above on any computer with the same environment then we should get the exact same key.

 The scheduler avoids redundant computations.
 If the result is already in memory from a previous call then that old result will be used rather than